The King's Award for Voluntary Service: Procedure for assessment and selection

 Each nomination is first appraised in the county or crown dependency where the group works.
 This appraisal is led by the Lord Lieutenant (or Lieutenant Governor in the Crown Dependencies), His Majesty's representative in the county or country, helped by a County/Country Assessment Panel of leading representatives from diverse sectors of the community.
 The Lord Lieutenant/Lieutenant Governor or their representatives, or both, may meet with the nominated group.

 A Specialist Assessment Panel of independent volunteering experts from across the UK judge nominated groups against the award criteria, taking into account the first appraisal.
 The panel passes its recommendations to the Main Award Committee.

 The Main Award Committee advise the Cabinet Office and the Minister for Civil Society.

 The award is decided after the King has given his formal approval.

 Recipients of The King's Award for Voluntary Service (2023 onwards)

 The recipients of the inaugural King's Award for Voluntary Service were gazetted on Tuesday 14 November 2023.
+There were 251 recipients in 2023, 281 in 2024 and 231 in 2025.

 Recipients of The Queen's Award for Voluntary Service (up to 2022)

-As of June 2018, over 1,500 groups had received the award, including:
+Up to and including 2022 over 3,000 groups received the award.
+Recipients included: